What’s the difference between shamanic plant medicine and a non-shamanic approach that you might get from your local herbalist?

 In contrast, a shamanic practitioner goes beyond the medicine properties and seeks to engage the spirit of the cedar to help heal the client.

-We believe that every living thing has a spirit.
+With shamanic plant medicine, we believe that every living thing has a spirit.
 A person, a rabbit, a tree, a bush.
 Furthermore, my teachings are that everything on this earth is born/hatched/sprouts (!) with a healing gift.
 If that spirit is willing to help the client by using its healing gift, it will share with the practitioner what needs to be done.

 It may not even be a matter of making a tea or poultice or what have you.
 Perhaps the client carries the medicine around with them.
 Puts it under their pillow.
 Puts in in the bath.
 It doesn’t really matter because they are working with the spirit – not just the plant itself.